solid-contrib/test-suite/README.md

 All tests are written from assumptions, and sometimes the same assumption that slipped into your code, also slipped into your tests.
 In that case, the tests will be green for the wrong reasons.
 This can be as simple as [a typo in a predicate](https://github.com/solid/community-server/issues/621) which was maybe copied twice from the same source.
 Easy to fix, but very important for interoperability!

 Sometimes we find a test is incorrect or too strict.
 Sometimes we don't know what the correct behaviour is.
 In this case we mark the test as 'skip' and open a spec issue for debate.
 So at least we can turn an "unknown unknown" into a "known unknown".
-When tests disagree, and when servers disagree, the worst that can happen is this will help us all have more detailed spec discussions! :)
+When servers disagree, we need to document the difference.
+If we can describe the differences with reproducable tests, this will help us all have more detailed spec discussions! :)

 Is this test suite a single complete and correct source of truth?
 The answer is no. Solid is still evolving and although there is a lot of consensus around how a Solid pod server should behave, there is no complete single truth.
 This test suite is an additional layer of defence that will help you compare your implementation of Solid with those of others!
 That way, we all collectively become more interoperable, and that will ultimately increase the value of Solid for everyone.